Dodge: 1981–1990

 The first fruit of Chrysler's crash development program was the "K-Car", the Dodge version of which was the Dodge Aries.
-This basic and durable front-wheel drive platform spawned a whole range of new models at Dodge during the 1980s, including the groundbreaking Dodge Caravan.
-Lee Iacocca and Hal Sperlich developed their idea for this type of vehicle during their tenure at Ford Motor Company.
+This basic, durable front-wheel drive platform spawned a whole range of new models at Dodge during the 1980s, including the groundbreaking Dodge Caravan.
+Lee Iacocca and Hal Sperlich developed their idea for this type of vehicle during their tenure at Ford.
 Henry Ford II rejected the idea (and a prototype) of a minivan in 1974.
-Iacocca followed Sperlich to Chrysler, and together they created what was internally designated the T-115 minivan – a prototype that was to become the Caravan and Voyager, known in initial marketing as the Magic-wagons.
+Iacocca followed Sperlich to Chrysler, where they created what was internally designated the T-115 minivan, a prototype that was to become the Caravan and Voyager, known in initial marketing as the Magic-wagons.
 Chrysler introduced the Dodge Caravan and the Plymouth Voyager in November 1983 for the 1984 model year, using the Chrysler S platform, an extended derivative of the Chrysler K platform.
-The Caravan not only helped save Chrysler as a serious high-volume American automaker, but also spawned an entirely new market segment that supplanted the role of the station wagon: the minivan.
+The Caravan not only helped save Chrysler as a serious, high-volume American automaker, but also helped establish the minivan as an entirely new market segment that supplanted the role of the station wagon.

 By 1981, Chrysler was switching to smaller front-wheel drive designs.
-However, its older and larger rear-wheel drive Dodge Diplomat (as well as the Chrysler LeBaron and Fifth Avenue) continued to sell.
+However, its older, larger rear-wheel drive Dodge Diplomat (as well as the Chrysler LeBaron and Fifth Avenue) continued to sell.
 Diplomats built from mid-1988 until the end of production were among the first Chrysler-built products to have a driver's side airbag as standard equipment, some two model years before the remainder of Chrysler's lineup (they were also among the only cars at the time to offer a tilt steering column with an airbag).
 As the 1980s progressed, fewer private customers purchased the Diplomat, and the M-body was eventually dropped during the 1989 model year.
 Although sales were strong, Chrysler CEO Lee Iacocca held a low opinion of the M-body line as a relic of the pre-K car era and declined to invest any money in them.

-Dodge would not market another truly full-size car (at least based upon United States Environmental Protection Agency (EPA) passenger volume statistics) until the Monaco debuted as a 1990 model.
+Dodge would not market another truly full-size car (at least based upon EPA passenger volume statistics) until the Monaco debuted as a 1990 model.